Aguttes

 — Pierre-Alban Vinquant

-Our auctions of Impressionist & Modern art are characterized by the key word “eclecticism.”
-Our catalogs reflect this diversity through the various techniques of creation they embrace: paintings, drawings, sculptures, prints, as well as unique collages and ceramics – such as those by Pablo Picasso and those born from the ephemeral collaboration between André Metthey and the greatest painters of his time (Maurice Denis, Maurice de Vlaminck, Henri Matisse, and Georges Rouault) – and multiples, such as the pieces resulting from the fruitful collaboration between Picasso and Madoura in Vallauris.
-They are also eclectic in representing different genres (history painting, landscapes, portraits, genre scenes) and are interested in abstract paintings as well.
-Finally, they encompass a diverse range of movements (Impressionism, Neo-Impressionism, Pointillism, Cubism, Fauvism, Dadaism, Futurism, Surrealism, etc.) covering a broad chronology from the second half of the 19th century to the present day, depending on the artists involved.
+Our Impressionist & Modern Art auctions are characterized by eclecticism.
+Our catalogs reflect this through the diversity of creation techniques they embrace: paintings, drawings, sculptures, prints, as well as unique collages and ceramics, such as those by Pablo Picasso and those born from the ephemeral collaboration between André Metthey and the greatest painters of his time (Maurice Denis, Maurice de Vlaminck, Henri Matisse, and Georges Rouault), and multiple pieces like the Art Deco works from the fruitful collaboration between Picasso and Madoura in Vallauris.
+They are also eclectic in the genres they represent (history painting, landscapes, portraits, genre scenes) and include abstract paintings.
+Finally, they are diverse in the movements they honor (Impressionism, Neo-Impressionism, Pointillism, Cubism, Fauvism, Dadaism, Futurism, Surrealism, etc.), covering a wide chronology from the second half of the 19th century to the present day, depending on the artists.

 Impressionist Art